Mascarita Dorada: WWE (2013–2016)

 On April 3, 2013, it was reported that Mascarita Dorada had signed a developmental deal contract with WWE.
 He adopted and made his debut under the ring name El Torito on the September 30, episode of Raw, as the mascot of Los Matadores.

 On January 26, 2014, El Torito participated in his first Royal Rumble match entering at #20; eliminating Fandango before being eliminated by Roman Reigns.
 He scored his first victory in a ten-man tag match on the February 24 episode of Main Event, after pinning Heath Slater.
 He started his first rivalry, with Hornswoggle, who is another smaller size wrestler in the WWE, of Heath Slater's 3MB.
 They fought at Extreme Rules, where El Torito defeated Hornswoggle in a WeeLC match.
 They had a rematch at the Payback pre-show in a Mask vs. Hair match, in which Torito won again and proceeded to shave Hornswoggle bald post-match.

 On March 29, 2015, a fatal four-way for the WWE Tag Team Championship took place on the WrestleMania 31 pre-show, with Los Matadores included, but they failed to win the titles.

 On the September 7 episode of Raw, El Torito set up a distraction for Los Matadores during a tag team match against The Dudley Boyz, costing them the victory.
 Post-match, he was assaulted by Diego, but was saved by The Dudley Boyz, who performed an Aided superbomb through a table on him.
 This would mark the end of his association with Los Matadores.
 Following the end of the stable as a trio, El Torito mainly just appeared in backstage comedy segments, before not appearing on TV any longer.

 On May 6, 2016, after not making any appearances on WWE television in 2016, it was announced that El Torito had been released from his WWE contract, along with several other wrestlers.

+Return to independent circuit (2016–2026)

+He is currently working for various promotions returning to the ring name Mascarita Dorada.

+Return to WWE and AAA (2025–present)

 He returned to WWE at the second Worlds Collide: Las Vegas event on September 12, 2025 as Mascarita Sagrada in a winning effort against the L.W.O., Lince Dorado and Mini Abismo Negro.
 The match featured La Parka, and the Aztec Warriors (Laredo Kid and Octagón Jr.) who he teamed with.

-Return to independent circuit (2016–present)

-He is currently working for various promotions returning to the ring name Mascarita Dorada.
+He made another WWE appearance at Backlash on May 9, 2026 as Minihausen, teaming with Danhausen to defeat The Miz and Kit Wilson.